vnpef-logo-04

 Sign Up to join the Voters Ed Fund!

-The Voters Ed Fund is the leading grassroots pro-democracy organization in Michigan with local, state and national media reach, and a strong track record of engaging Michiganders across the state and across the political spectrum, because the interests we share as voters transcend partisanship!
+Voters Ed Fund is the leading grassroots pro-democracy organization in Michigan with a strong track record of engaging Michiganders across the state and across the political spectrum because the interests we share as voters transcend partisanship!

 Get In Touch!